swayista/swayista.github.io/_posts/2025-11-10-intro-to-p-value-concept.md

----
-layout: post
-title: "Introduction to P-Value"
-date: 2025-10-10
-categories: [Statistics]
----

-So, we will learn here what is a P-Value and what it does.
+### So, we will learn here what is a P-Value and what it does.
 Let me explain in a very simple way?
-Perfect — let’s make the **p-value** so simple that even a 10-year-old could get it

 # Imagine this: